Say Hello To The Team

 Join date: August 2008

-Bryan and Judith founded the charity with years of experience working with those in addiction, combined with years in ministry and charity work establish and running various project in a range of countries.
-Bryan and Judith can often be seen hands on in group sessions and meetings, making sure to keep in touch with every aspect of the programme in all locations.
-Most importantly Bryan and Judith direct the charities vision and manage the managers.
+Bryan and Judith Spence founded the charity with years of experience working with those in addiction.
+This combined with years in ministry and charity work establishing training programmes and projects in a range of countries.
+Bryan and Judith give input across all three Phases as well to the staff.

 Join date: August 2008